safaghribi/tuto/fich.md

 As Kanye West said:

-> We're living the future so
+> We're living the future
 > the present is our past.